kermitt2/grobid/doc/Grobid-java-library.md

 ## maven Skeleton project example

-In the following archive, you can find a toy example project integrating Grobid in a third party Java project using maven: [grobid-example](https://github.com/kermitt2/grobid-example).
+In the following archive, you can find a __maven__ toy example project integrating Grobid in a third party Java project using maven: [grobid-example](https://github.com/kermitt2/grobid-example).

 Create the grobid-core jar library, under the main project directory `grobid/`:
 ```bash